tip-org/tools-paper/paper.md

 # The TIP format

 The TIP format is a variant of SMT-LIB.
-The following problem about lists illustrates most of its features.
-We first declare the polymorphic list datatype `(list a)`.
+The following problem about lists illustrates all of its features.
+We first declare the polymorphic list datatype `(list a)`, using the `declare-datatypes` syntax from SMT-LIB 2.5 [@smtlib25].

 ```
 (declare-datatypes (a) ((list (nil) (cons (head a) (tail (list a))))))
 ```

-We then define the list `map` function.
+We then define the list `map` function by pattern matching.
+The `par` construct is used to introduce polymorphism.
+Both `match` and `par` are proposed for inclusion in SMT-LIB 2.6 [@smtlib26].
+The syntax for higher-order functions is a TIP extension and we discuss it below.

+XXX partial matches

 ```
 (define-fun-rec (par (a b)